News: Technology

 Do Cellphone Bans in Middle School Work?
 It’s Complicated.

-September 26, 2024National Scientific Council on Adolescence Member, Jacqueline Nesi, PhD, was quoted in the recent article published by the Bay Area’s NPR and PBS member station, KQED.
-Nesi explains that there is no one-size-fits-all solution to giving early adolescents cell phones or to banning them.
-But, research suggests that kids need “increasing independence as they age [and] there’s value in giving them opportunities to solve problems.”
+September 26, 2024National Scientific Council on Adolescence member Jacqueline Nesi, PhD, was quoted in the recent article published by the Bay Area’s NPR and PBS member station, KQED.
+Nesi explains that there is no one-size-fits-all approach to smartphones for early adolescence, but research suggests that kids need “increasing independence as they age [and] there’s value in giving them opportunities to solve problems.”

 Press Releases